 Each variant has local differences.
 For example, in Argentina, sophisticated porteños (posh folk from Buenos Aires) use a dialect very different from their Patagonian villager countrymen.
 And Argentineans, in general, ignore the “tú” form of “you” in favour of “vos” – which doesn’t exist in most textbooks.
 The list goes on.

 Businesses and organisations wanting a meaningful, and contextually appropriate voice in Spanish speaking markets should engage professional translation support to carry their message to their audiences.

 As the Spanish language was exported across the world there are now different and distinct versions across the Americas.
 River Plate Spanish for example mixed Spanish with other European and native influences and resulted in, amongst other things, a new form of address voseo replacing the familiar tú used to address friends and children individually.

 Similar to “tu” and “vous” in French, Spanish has different words for “you”: tú and Usted.
 Generally “tú” is for young people or people you know well and “Usted” is for older people or when you want to show a greater level of respect.
 You should always check to make sure you’re choosing the right one for your target audience.

 Words in one language can translate into more or fewer words in another, depending on the sentence structure.
 English, for example, is generally a succinct language whereas Spanish translations can be up to 30% longer.

-This is an important consideration for any translation looking to be displayed in a confined space such as a question box, a web page H1 header, or an online training module radial.
+This is an important consideration for any translation looking to be displayed in a confined space such as a question box, a web page H1 header, or an online training module.

-Tightly packed text, whether on a single page or in graphics, is unlikely to be easily translated.
+It can be difficult to translate tightly packed text, whether on a single page or in graphics.
 Leave some space when you’re creating your document to save headaches later.

 Spanish punctuation is unique – questions start with inverted question marks (¿) and inverted exclamation marks (¡) are used to start sentences that finish with a normal one.